krupalshah/EmployeeRecruitmentSystem/README.md

 ===========================

 **Introduction**<br/>
-This repository consists of a simple recruitment system which facilites oraganization to post their staffing requirements and view profiles of interested candidates.
+This repository consists of a simple recruitment system developed using PHP and MySQL which facilites oraganization to post their staffing requirements and view profiles of interested candidates.
 Also, organization can sort interested candidates and schedule their exams and interviews.
 It can be also helpful for candidates to find suitable job in the company and to apply for appropriate job.
 The primary purpose to develop this system is to optimize the recruitment process for an organization.

 **Usage**<br/>